ddecarle/eeb462-2024/LAB1_characterMatrices.md

 16.	**File** > **Export…** > **Fused Matrix Export (NEXUS)**
 - Select 16S as the master block of taxa
-- Save the file as “16s-enam-18s-coi-fuse.nex”
+- Save the file as `16s-enam-18s-coi-fuse.nex`

 17. Next, we’ll have to generate yet another type of NEXUS file for use in the program MrBayes.
-Open “16s-enam-18s-coi-fuse.nex”
+Open `16s-enam-18s-coi-fuse.nex`

-18. Generate a simplified NEXUS file as before:	**File** > **Export…** > **Simplified NEXUS** Save the file as “16s-enam-18s-coi-fuseSimp.nex”
+18. Generate a simplified NEXUS file as before:	**File** > **Export…** > **Simplified NEXUS** Ensure "use DATA instead of TAXA/CHARACTERS blocks" is selected.
+Save the file as `16s-enam-18s-coi-fuseSimp.nex`

 19. Close the file.

 ---

-#### QUESTION 5:
+#### QUESTION 6:
-Open “16s-enam-18s-coi-fuse.nex” and “16s-enam-18s-coi-fuseSimp.nex” in your text editor.
-Name at least 3 ways in which the Fused NEXUS file differs from the Simplified NEXUS file.  *(3 points)*
+Open `16s-enam-18s-coi-fuse.nex` and `16s-enam-18s-coi-fuseSimp.nex` in your text editor.
+Name at least 3 ways in which the Fused NEXUS file differs from the Simplified NEXUS file (think about the way the files are formatted and what they contain).  *(3 points)*

 ---

 Now there’s only one file to go.

-20. Open “16s-enam-18s-MAIN.nex”... again.
+20. Open `16s-enam-18s-MAIN.nex`... again.

-21. Include the file “coi-protein.fasta.align”
+21. Include the file `coi-protein.fasta.align`
 - Select the correct interpreter for the file
 - Rename the **Taxa Block** and **Character Matrix**.

 22. Create an association between 16s and the COI protein alignment.

-23.	**File** > **Save File As…** > “16s-enam-18s-coiProt-MAIN.nex”
+23.	**File** > **Save File As…** > `16s-enam-18s-coiProt-MAIN.nex`

-24. Export the file as a Fused NEXUS file.
+24. Export the file as a Fused Matrix Export (NEXUS) file.
 - In the dialogue box that appears, make sure to check the box that says, “**Permit fused matrix with mixed data types…**” is selected.
 - Leave the “**Generate MrBayes block**” box selected as well.
+- Select 16s as the master block of taxa.
-- Save the file as “16s-enam-18s-coiProt-fuse.nex”
+- Save the file as `16s-enam-18s-coiProt-fuse.nex`

 Mercifully, we are now finished with Mesquite.
 You may close the program.

 ---
-#### QUESTION 6:
+#### QUESTION 7:

 How long is each of the following alignments (*i.e.* how many characters does each have)? *(2 points)*